-One or more members of the Group become defendants in lawsuits filed by plaintiffs seeking damages for harm allegedly caused by smoking or vaping, the marketing of tobacco products, or exposure to tobacco smoke.
-As of December 31, 2021, there were a total of 21 smoking or vaping and health related cases pending in which one or more members of the Group were named as a defendant or for which the Company may have certain indemnity obligations pursuant to the agreement such as for the Company's acquisition of RJR Nabisco Inc.'s overseas (non-U.S.) tobacco operations.
+Some of the Company's subsidiaries are defendants in lawsuits filed by plaintiffs seeking damages for harm allegedly caused by smoking or vaping, the marketing of tobacco or E-Vapor products, or exposure to tobacco smoke.
+As of December 31, 2022, there were a total of 21 smoking/vaping and health related cases pending in which some of the Company's subsidiaries were named as a defendant or for which the Company may have certain indemnity obligations pursuant to the agreement such as the Company's acquisition of RJR Nabisco Inc.'s overseas (non-U.S.) tobacco operations.

 In March 2019, the Quebec Court of Appeal dismissed the appeal by three Canadian tobacco manufacturers including JTI-Macdonald Corp. (hereinafter referred to as "JTI-Mac"), the Company's Canadian subsidiary, of the lower court decision in the two class action lawsuits in Quebec.
-The Quebec Court of Appeal ordered a total damage award against the appellants of approximately 1,232.7 billion (approximately CAD 13.7 billion), in which the share of the total damage award against JTI-Mac is approximately 159.7 billion (approximately CAD 1.8 billion).
+The Quebec Court of Appeal ordered a total damage award against the appellants of approximately ¥1,340.1 billion (approximately CAD 13.7 billion), in which the share of the total damage award against JTI-Mac is approximately ¥173.7 billion (approximately CAD 1.8 billion).
 Given the Quebec Court of Appeal's decision, JTI-Mac filed for protection from its creditors under the Companies' Creditors Arrangement Act (CCAA), and the Ontario Superior Court has granted the CCAA application and extended protection in favor of JTI-Mac (hereinafter referred to as "CCAA Proceedings").
 All of the below Canadian matters against JTI-Mac have been stayed by the CCAA Proceedings, under which JTI-Mac carries on business in the ordinary course.